episode6/mockspresso/docs/GETTING_STARTED.md

 }
 ```

-The buildUpon method works both ways between on-the-fly mockspresso instance and rules (but only 1 rule can be generated in the chain).
+*The buildUpon method works both ways between on-the-fly mockspresso instances and rules, but only 1 rule can be generated in the chain.*